 ©Oksana Golubeva/Shutterstock.com

-Nemo and his father are both clownfish, and their personalities are respectably accurate to what they’re like in the wild.
+Nemo and his father are both clownfish, and their personalities are reasonably accurate.
 While Nemo may get the title billing, his father Marlin is the true protagonist characterized by his fatherly devotion.

 That tracks closely with Nemo’s neighborhood and his home in particular.
 The tentacles of sea anemones are a popular choice of home for clownfish because clownfish secrete a mucous that negates their poison.
-Nemo’s house is a living creature engaged in mutual symbiosis.
-The anemone provides shelter and gets cleaned and fed in return.
+Nemo’s home is a living creature, and the relationship between clownfish and sea anemones is an example of mutual symbiosis.

 Blue tangs help keep coral reefs from suffocating.